 Provide a Knowledge Base and FAQ Section:

+Make use of knowledge base software to store things like how-to videos, product documentation, technical specifications and tutorials.
 This is a good way to address your shoppers’ frequently asked questions.
 This can also be useful for SEO, giving you the opportunity to target some long-tail keywords.
 Similarly, an onsite FAQ page can save you a lot of time, as more customers will use it as a resource to answer their easier questions.

 Be Transparent about all Terms and Conditions: